 How to embed Jotform to create a donation page

-Creating a donation page is as easy as embedding the donation form into a page on your website.
-If you’re using WordPress, you’ll simply need to install the Jotform plug-in using the steps below:
+Creating a donation page is as easy as embedding the donation app into a page on your website.
+You’ll simply need to do the following: